-Read and understand the Operator's Manual and all safety signs before operating, servicing,
+Read and understand the Operator's Manual and all safety signs before operating, servicing, maintaining adjusting of

 - maintaining, adjusting or unplugging the equipment. - Only trained competent persons shall operate the equipment.
 An untrained operator is not qualified to operate this machine. - 3.
 Have a first-aid kit available for use should the need arise and know how to use it.